alttch/bma-info/eva3/faq.rst

 The automation components mostly look like relay block, "smart" sockets, "smart" switches - however, there is still some kind of relay inside.
 Usually, there are 3 ports in the relay: input, two outputs, and two states: open and closed.
-In the first state, the signal passes through the first output, in the second one - through the second.
+At the first state, the signal passes through the first output, in the second one - through the second.
 This is the main principle automation is based on.